 Extracurricular Clubs and Organizations

-Chess Club is open to Intermediate & Upper school Students who play chess or are interested in learning to play chess.
+Chess Club is open to Lower & Middle Students who play chess or are interested in learning to play chess.
 All skill levels are welcome.
-Chess Club meets weekly for one hour on Friday afternoons after school.
 Membership is open, which means weekly participation is not mandatory, and is thus accommodating to a student’s busy schedule.

 Concert Choir is a class that takes place Semester I of each school year.
 In Concert Choir, fundamentals of singing are taught and built upon.
 The group learns and performs music for Veteran’s Day and a variety of Christmas performances.
 The Christmas performances include the Courthouse Christmas Tree Lighting, Spiritfest held in downtown Clarksville before the Christmas Parade, the Clarksville Academy Christmas Concert, and Disney World.